 In the Old World (Eastern Hemisphere), CL is found in parts of the Middle East, Asia (particularly southwest and central Asia), Africa (particularly the tropical region and North Africa), and southern Europe.
 In the New World (Western Hemisphere), CL is found in parts of Mexico, Central America, and South America.
 Occasional cases have been reported in Texas and Oklahoma.
 CL is not found in Chile, Uruguay, or Canada.
 Overall, CL is found in focal areas of >90 countries.

 The geographic distribution of cases of CL evaluated in countries such as the United States reflects travel and immigration patterns.
-More than 75% of the cases diagnosed in US civilians have been acquired in Latin America, including popular tourist destinations such as Costa Rica.
+Although Old World CL is more common overall than New World CL, more than 60% of the CL cases diagnosed in US civilians have been acquired in Latin America, including popular tourist destinations such as Costa Rica.
 Cases in US service personnel have reflected military activities (such as in Afghanistan and Iraq).
 CL is usually more common in rural than urban areas, but it is found in some periurban and urban areas (such as in Kabul, Afghanistan).
 The ecologic settings range from rainforests to arid regions.

 The risk is highest from dusk to dawn because sand flies typically feed (bite) at night and during twilight hours.
 Although sand flies are less active during the hottest time of the day, they may bite if they are disturbed (for example, if hikers brush against tree trunks or other sites where sand flies are resting).
 Vector activity can easily be overlooked: sand flies do not make noise, they are small (approximately one-third the size of mosquitoes), and their bites might not be noticed.